 In some cases, vaccines can be used to treat an active viral infection.
 In the case of rabies, a fatal neurological disease transmitted in the saliva of rabies virus-infected animals, the progression of the disease from the time of the animal bite to the time it enters the central nervous system may be two weeks or longer.
 This is enough time to vaccinate an individual who suspects being bitten by a rabid animal, and the boosted immune response from the vaccination is enough to prevent the virus from entering nervous tissue.
 Thus, the fatal neurological consequences of the disease are averted and the individual only has to recover from the infected bite.
 This approach is also being used for the treatment of Ebola, one of the fastest and most deadly viruses affecting humans, though usually infecting limited populations.
 Ebola is also a leading cause of death in gorillas.
 Transmitted by bats and great apes, this virus can cause death in 70–90 percent of the infected within two weeks.
 Using newly developed vaccines that boost the immune response, there is hope that immune systems of affected individuals will be better able to control the virus, potentially reducing mortality rates.

 Another way of treating viral infections is the use of antiviral drugs.
 These drugs often have limited ability to cure viral disease but have been used to control and reduce symptoms for a wide variety of viral diseases.
 For most viruses, these drugs inhibit the virus by blocking the actions of one or more of its proteins.
 It is important that the targeted proteins be encoded for by viral genes and that these molecules are not present in a healthy host cell.
-In this way, viral growth is inhibited without damaging the host.
+In fact, for many years, scientists thought that drugs capable of impacting viruses would be too toxic for the body to endure.
+To meet this challenge, researcher Gertrude Elion sought to develop drugs that would target only the virus through processes such as inhibiting only viral DNA replication.
+For example, some of her medicines focused on purines, while others affected DNA polymerase.
 There are large numbers of antiviral drugs available to treat infections, some specific for a particular virus and others that can affect multiple viruses.

 By far the most successful use of antivirals has been in the treatment of the retrovirus HIV, which causes a disease that, if untreated, is usually fatal within 10–12 years after being infected.
 Anti-HIV drugs have been able to control viral replication to the point that individuals receiving these drugs survive for a significantly longer time than the untreated.